Fresheyeball/Shpadoinkle/backends/pardiff/README.md

 in a keyed fashion for all nodes, while not requiring additional memory or developer overhead.

 The diffing itself is a lawful usage of `alignWith` from the `Data.These` package.
-By modeling Html as an Alignable Functor, we get principled diffing with clear separation of concerns.
+By modeling Html as an Alignable Functor, you get principled diffing with clear separation of concerns.

-IO is done via JSaddle and works with both GHC and GHCjs.
+IO is done using JSaddle, and works with both GHC and GHCjs.